KarimChukfeh/tic-tac-react/public/Docs.md

 ## 1. Introduction

-This is a technical document that explains how ETour delivers on:
+This is a technical document that explains how ETour works under the hood.

-- Fully on-chain tournament infrastructure
-- ETH-only with no special tokens
-- Self-sustaining without need for VCs
-- Grief-proof with guaranteed fair resolution

-If you are looking to validate ETour's claims, question its assumptions, or just understand how it really works under the hood, then you're in the right place.
+If you're looking to validate ETour's claims, question its assumptions, or just want to understand how it works, then you're in the right place.

-If you are a developer who simply wants to build on ETour rather than study its internal design, then you can safely skip ahead to the [Builder's Guide](#building-games-on-etour).
+If you're a developer who just wants to build on ETour rather than study its internal design, then you can safely skip ahead to the [Builder's Guide](#building-games-on-etour).

 ## 2. What to Expect